|

 In any cases, Statbel stays responsible for transmitting the data to Eurostat even in the case of tasks entrusted to the NBB or a subcontractor or anybody else.

-The general organisation of Statbel is as follows.
+1.2) The PPP work inside Statbel The general organisation of Statbel is as follows.

-What we call the (Belgian) PPP team – in Statbel – includes the staff working on PPP within the Dir.
+1.3) The Belgian PPP team What we call the (Belgian) PPP team – in Statbel – includes the staff working on PPP within the Dir.
 Economic Stats, i.e. the PPP section of Dir.
 Economic Stats.
 It means two members work full time for the PPP, the national PPP coordinator included.
-Sometimes, for some of the tasks described in the document, it includes also the member(s) of the internal section of the Data Collection Centre with responsibility for the PPP activities, working on a part-time basis for the PPP.
+Sometimes, for some of the tasks described in the document, it includes also the member(s) of the internal section of the Company Data Collection department with responsibility for the PPP activities, working on a part-time basis for the PPP.
 The precision is given only when it is useful for a correct understanding and, often, the wording “PPP team” is used as generic term for speaking of staff working on the PPP working programme.
-The external section of the DCC with responsibility for the PPP activities is the price collectors.
-It consists of about thirteen persons.
+The external section of the Company Data Collection department with responsibility for the PPP activities is the price collectors.
+It consists of about twelve persons.
 They are collectors working full-time for the Consumer Price Index, so they are quite used to the price collection.
-From year to year, the number of price collectors decreases like “peau de chagrin”: 12 in 2022 when they were still 19 a few years ago.
-The goal of the CPI team – which is responsible of this staff – is to use scanner data and/or webscrapping instead of price collectors when possible.
-Thus, the workload moves from the DCC external staff to the CPI in-house team.
+From year to year, the number of price collectors decreases like “peau de chagrin”: 12 since 2021 when they were still 19 a few years ago.
+The goal of the CPI team – which is responsible of this staff – is to use scanner data and/or webscrapping instead of price collectors where possible.
+Thus, the workload moves from the Company Data Collection department external staff to the CPI in-house team.
 The PPP team must follow the same evolution but, even if it is at a smaller scale, without the help of extra staff that the CPI team has to compensate the gliding of the workload from the price collectors to the PPP team.
-Moreover an extra person from the external section of the DCC works only for the Estate Agencies Rent Survey (EARS) carried out yearly in the frame of the Article 64 programme but included in the EU PPP grant, not described in this paper.
-The internal section of the DCC consists of an assistant working part-time for the PPP.
-Since January 2018 he works on the pre-survey of the Consumer Goods surveys, on the price collection carried out internally for a part of the CGS item lists and on specific data collection like for the Hotel questionnaire for example.
+The internal section of the Company Data Collection department consists of an assistant working part-time for the PPP.
+He is new since January 2018 and works on the pre-survey of the Consumer Goods surveys, on the price collection carried out internally for a part of the CGS item lists and on specific data collection like for the Hotel questionnaire for example. |

 ||||||||||||||||||||||||||||